Bacterial Vaginosis (BV)

 How do you get BV?

-The reason people get BV is not completely understood.
-It usually only happens in people who have sex.
+The reason people get BV is not entirely understood.

 You may be more likely to get BV if you: